Simple Upcycled City Map Placemats

 Which are your favourite cities ?

 There is a fabulous collection of vintage New York maps here that are free to download.
 I think these would make gorgeous city table mats.
+You can download free vintage maps of London and Paris.

 If you liked this post you might want to check out some of my other popular map crafts using city ad road maps.